 Throughout the study, multiple public outreach events were organized to update the community on the Action Plan's progress and gather feedback regarding safety needs and concerns.
-This included two 30day virtual open houses and a public priorities survey.
+This included two 30day virtual open houses, a public priorities survey, and a formal review period for the draft Action Plan.